yamin-shihab/study-notes/grade-8/science.md

 + Over the last several million years, Earth has had at least seven major periods of cooling called ice ages.
 The last one began 120,000 years ago and ended about 11,000 years ago.
 + The world was very different during an ice age; glaciers covered as much as 28% of the land.
 North America then was very similar to Greenland today.
 + There are multiple hypotheses as to what causes ice ages:
-    + There might've been occasional reductions in thermal energy given off by the sun.
+    + There might've been occasional reductions in thermal energy given off by the Sun.
     + Increased volcanic activity may add a lot of dust into the atmosphere.
     + Periods of mountain formation might've increased the area of high mountain ranges on Earth.
 The extra snow remaining on these cold peaks through the summer might've reflected sunlight to reduce the temperature.
     + The movement of Earth's tectonic plates might've altered the shape of the oceans and the flow of their currents, possibly resulting in imbalance.
-    + Changes in the tilt of the Earth's axis or orbit around the sun might've produced colder climates.
+    + Changes in the tilt of the Earth's axis or orbit around the Sun might've produced colder climates.
 + The greenhouse effect is a natural warming caused by gasses (mainly carbon dioxide) in the atmosphere trapping heat.
 + In a pond, sunlight reaches all the way to the bottom and allows for plants to grow there, whereas with a lake, sunlight doesn't reach the bottom and plants can't grow there.
     + The depth to which sunlight will penetrate depends on water's clarity: the amount of matter suspended in water.